roberthung88/Robert-Website/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}** :wave:,<br>
-I am a senior at the University of Southern California.
+I am a first year Master's student at the University of Michigan, Ann Arbor.
 Fun fact: At the age of 1, I turned on, played with, and successfully cut vital wires of my dad's ancient computer.
 At 5 years old, at my mother's company, I walked around, curious, and cut off all the electricity in the building.

 What does that mean?
 No need to show me how to do things.
 I hunt for areas of improvement and dive right in.
 **_No Asking Around_**, **_No Time Wasted_**. **_Always Conscientious_**. **_Always Exceeding Expectations_**.